 Smoking and illicit drug use must be strictly avoided before the procedure.
 We take smoking very seriously as a high risk for any procedure, so you must be aware of the cancellation policy if you smoke.
 Smoking increases the risk of some serious complications during and after surgery.
-Ideally, you should stop smoking at least 8 weeks prior to a procedure, cutting down does not reduce the risk of complications, however, the greatest health benefit is gained by quitting smoking for good.
+Ideally, it would be best to stop smoking at least 8 weeks before a procedure.
+Cutting down does not reduce the risk of complications.
+However, the most significant health benefit is gained by quitting smoking for good.

-You should be fit and healthy, and avoid blood thinning medication such as aspirin, anti-inflammatory medicine and warfarin.
-At least two consultations are needed before most procedures.
-A full history and examination will be conducted.
-You will be started on antibiotics and extensive instructions will be given.
+At least 2 consultations are needed before most procedures.
+A complete history and examination will be conducted.
+You will be started on antibiotics, and extensive instructions will be given.

 What to Expect During Your Breast Reduction Procedure

 The surgery is a day-case procedure under sedation in our Health Department licensed clinic.
 You are usually admitted early in the morning and discharged later that afternoon.

 At the end of breast reduction surgery, you will go through to recovery, where you will be discharged home to your carer to rest.
 You will then come back the very next day for one of your follow-up appointments.